Pantages Theater, Los Angeles, 1987

 After the 1987 concert at Pantages Theatres my friend and I left the theatre smiling and upbeat.
 We wandered in to the Frolic Room giddily ordering drinks still buzzing from the music.
 Eventually we said goodnight and I trudged off happily in the rain on my own, not knowing we would marry two years later.

 © Craig Johnston.
 Craig worked in the music department of a Barnes and Noble bookstore in Santa Monica, California for thirteen years.
-He has since returned to his hometown of Geelong in Australia.
+He returned to his hometown of Geelong in Australia in 2010.
+He passed away in 2015.